Al-Fateh Grand Mosque, Manama - Things to Do at Al-Fateh Grand Mosque

 Tips & Advice

-Photography is generally permitted in designated areas, but always ask permission and avoid taking photos during prayer times
+Photography is generally allowed in most areas, but be respectful and ask your guide about any restrictions, especially during prayer times